ZachSaucier/sveltekit-blog/src/lib/posts/2015/starting-js.md

 We see `b++` which uses the increment operator `++`.
 It is the same as saying `b = b + 1`, adding to the value of `b` by 1.
 Similarly we also have the decrement operator `--`.

 We also see some calculation operators. `/=` means take the value of the variable to the left and divide it by what’s to the right, the same as `a = a / 10` in this case.
-Similarly we have the `*=` operator which multiplies, the `+=` operator which adds, and the `-=` operator which substracts.
+Similarly we have the `*=` operator which multiplies, the `+=` operator which adds, and the `-=` operator which subtracts.

 So in this example, what is the value of `a` and `b` at the end of these lines?